 It’s also a good idea to keep track of your out of pocket medical expenses.
 Detailed records will be a valuable resource if your claim is denied and you have to fight for your compensation.

 To get help receiving your benefits after a work-related accident, take your case to Robert White, Attorney at Law.
-Robert White and his team at Child, Bishop & White, PC understand how complex workers’ compensation rules are, and we can help you navigate this system so that you get the support you deserve.
+Attorney Robert White and his team understand how complex workers’ comp rules are, and we can help you navigate this system so that you get the support you deserve.
+Just give us a call or fill out our online form to get started on your free case review.